tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 In order to develop a Tree-sitter parser, there are two dependencies that you need to install:

 * **Node.js** - Tree-sitter grammars are written in JavaScript, and Tree-sitter uses [Node.js][node.js] to interpret JavaScript files.
 It requires the `node` command to be in one of the directories in your [`PATH`][path-env].
 You'll need Node.js version 6.0 or greater.
-* **A C Compiler** - Tree-sitter creates parsers that are written in C. In order to run and test these parsers with the `tree-sitter parse` or `tree-sitter test` commands, you must have a C/C++ compiler installed.
+* **A C Compiler** - Tree-sitter creates parsers that are written in C. In order to run and test these parsers with the `tree-sitter parse` or `tree-sitter test` commands, you must have a C compiler installed.
 Tree-sitter will try to look for these compilers in the standard places for each platform.

 ### Installation